History of IHeartRadio in Timeline

 October 2020: iHeartMedia to Acquire Voxnest

-In October 2020, iHeartMedia announced that the company would acquire Voxnest, the parent company of Spreaker, a podcast-hosting company.
+In October 2020, it was announced that iHeartMedia would acquire Voxnest, the parent company of Spreaker, a podcast-hosting company.

-Until 2020, iHeartRadio had a "Discovery Tuner" to the custom stations where listeners could adjust the tuner to play familiar songs – or select "Less Familiar" to play a wider variety – or "Mixed".
+Until 2020, iHeartRadio had a "Discovery Tuner" to the custom stations where listeners could adjust the tuner to play familiar songs.

-December 1, 2021: iHeartRadio Brings Live Radio Stations to The Roku Channel
+December 1, 2021: iHeartRadio Partners with Roku to Bring Live Radio Stations to The Roku Channel

-On December 1, 2021, iHeartRadio signed a deal with Roku to bring a dozen of their live radio stations to The Roku Channel's live TV lineup as FAST channels, featuring imagery to complement the audio experience.
+On December 1, 2021, iHeartRadio signed a deal with Roku to bring a dozen of their live radio stations to The Roku Channel's live TV lineup in the form of FAST channels, featuring imagery to complement and enhance the audio experience.

 February 2022: iHeartMedia Invests in Sounder